GeorgeBatch/arch-pre-training/README.md

 Both of them were published in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021. **Neither of these papers is my own work.**

+### Data Exploration and Changes

+[README_ARCH.md](README_ARCH.md) contains the information about the ARCH dataset available on the web (changed from the version described in the paper).
+It also explains the changes made to the VirTex code in order to pre-train ResNet-18 on the ARCH dataset.

 ### Acknowledgments

 This project was made as part of the CDT (PhD) in Health Data Science.